GitHub-Insight-ANZ-Lab/copilot-challenge-minimal-api-csharp/README.md

 - **/returncolorcode**:

   - receive by querystring a parameter called color
-  - read colors.json file under resources and return the rgba field
+  - read colors.json file and return the rgba field
   - get color var from querystring
   - iterate for each color in colors.json to find the color
   - return the hex field